For the Sake of the City

 Rabbi Friedman’s words capture the hopes of many in the greater Boston Jewish community: that out of the shocking and tragic events of last week, we can – among other ways to heal – find opportunities to enrich our relationships with Boston’s vibrant and diverse Muslim community.
 Doing so will call for each community to engage the other on terms based not on where we would like the other community to be, but on where that community is.
 It means both groups deciding to sit down, break bread, speak and listen without preconditions.
 It means developing sustained relationships that acknowledge and enjoy our commonalities and confront, respectfully and diplomatically, our disagreements.

 We can only hope that the Jewish and Muslim communities in Boston honor the memory of the past week by opening a window that broadens and deepens their engagement with each other, including, for some, finding ways to dial down the tensions of recent years.
 A commitment to that project offers rewards for both groups, not least the enhanced security that’s a by-product of mutual respect and understanding.
-But perhaps above all, as Rabbi Friedman sagely observed, it’s “for the sake of the city.”
+But perhaps above all, as Rabbi Friedman sagely observed, it’s “for the sake of the city their website.”

 Mike Felsen has also published an editorial with the Common Ground News service, arguing that it is important to resist the impulse to become insulated within one’s own groups in the wake of a tragedy.
 You can read that editorial here.